The Brain Eaters: Plot

-Kettering climbs the metal object's scaffolding to check on his equipment.
-He realizes that the two deputies on guard are now possessed, and both are shot and killed.
-Kettering and Glenn crawl inside the cone and discover a room filled with a heavy mist behind a sliding tunnel wall.
-They are greeted by another member of the missing expedition, an old, bearded man.
-He tells Kettering that he was once Prof. Cole and explains, "Now I hold a position of a much higher order."
-He provides details about the parasites' invasion, which is coming from inside the Earth, and says, "We shall force upon Man a life free from strife and turmoil.
-Ironic that Man should obtain his long-sought utopia as a gift, rather than as something earned".
+Kettering climbs the cone to check on his equipment.
+He realizes the two deputies on guard are now possessed, and both are shot and killed.
+Kettering and Glenn crawl inside the cone and discover a room behind a sliding wall.
+They are greeted by another member of the missing expedition, an old man who says he was once Prof. Cole but now holds "a position of a much higher order."
+Apparently, the parasites' invasion is coming from inside the Earth.
+They want to force a life free from strife and turmoil upon mankind, creating a utopia.
 After the possessed Cole disappears, Kettering shoots and kills the lurking sheriff.
-Parasites on the loose chase Kettering and Glenn outside.
+Parasites then chase Kettering and Glenn outside.

-Kettering formulates a plan using the abandoned power company truck.
+Kettering formulates a plan using the abandoned truck.
 Using a harpoon gun, he connects an electrical wire from one end of the ravine to the other.
-He prepares to shoot a connecting wire from the metal object to an overhead high voltage transmission line, completing a circuit.
-Before Kettering can finish, Alice exits the spiral cone and appears on the scaffolding.
-Kettering climbs up to rescue her but, being possessed, she refuses to go with him.
-She pulls a pistol and shoots him and he falls to his death.
-Glenn hesitatingly fires the harpoon gun, making the connection to the overhead transmission lines, which engulfs the grounded metal cone in high-voltage sparks.
+He prepares to shoot a connecting wire from the cone to a high-voltage transmission line, completing a circuit.
+Before Kettering can finish, Alice exits the cone.
+Kettering tries to rescue her.
+Being possessed, she refuses to move and mortally shoots him with a gun.
+With his dying breath, he tells Glenn to fire the gun.
+Glenn fires the harpoon gun, making the connection to the transmission line, which engulfs the cone in electricity.
 Alice collapses as the parasites inside the object are electrocuted.
-After the cone is made safe, Sen. Powers and Glenn crawl inside and verify that the menace has been eliminated.
-Later, as Glenn and Elaine walk away from the site, they embrace.
+Walking away from the site, Glenn and Elaine later embrace.